WE HAVE ONLY BEEN ALLOWED TO SEE THE TIP OF THE ICEBERG

 The 11th-hour gift of 4.25 million was tossed into the mix without public disclosure before the hearing.
 The last sentence of the adopted agreement — the line that says the money will go into a fund that will be controlled and distribute sometime in the fuzzy future by “the District 5 Supervisor” — certainly gave one pause for thought.

-The amount is almost the same amount of money that was due to the communities of Crockett, Rodeo, and Pt Costa (reparation payments for the illegal Cata carb spill, as per the Good Neighborhood Agreement), an agreement that P66 unilaterally cancelled.
+The amount is almost the same amount of money that was due to the communities of Crockett, Rodeo, and Pt Costa (reparation payments for the illegal Cata carb spill, as per the Good Neighborhood Agreement), an agreement that P66 unilaterally canceled.

 Folks in Crockett still remember the night at the Community Center when P66 PR person Mark Hughes reframed P66’s past reparation payments as charity.